kapoordcu/ecb-exchange-service/HELP.md

 ### Storage layer
 We need 2 Maps
 1) To store rates for different currency pairs.
-2) To know how many times the currency pair was requested in our API
+2) To know how many times the currency was requested by our API, Every API call maintains the frequency of conversion for each currency in the pair.
+Endpoint for this <font color="orange">/all-currencies</font>

 ### Exceptional condition - use cases

 // link to a public website showing an interactive chart for a given currency pair.
-// Frequency Map
 // Exceptional Conditions
 // Unit Tests
 // run with docker